nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Note:
 1. Username is unique, length must be no more than 20 chars
-2. Age must be an integer in range from 10 to 100
+2. Age must be an integer in the range from 10 to 100
 3. Contact number must an integer of 8 digits

 Example of usage: ```add-user /n bui /a 20 /c 82364873```